On the number of components of a complete intersection of real quadrics

-    The proof of Theorem~\ref{th.B.2} found in Section~\ref{proof.B.2} is based on a real version of Dixon's correspondence~\cite{Dixon} between nets of quadrics (\ie, linear systems generated by three independent quadrics) and plane curves equipped with a non-vanishing theta characteristic.
-Another tool is an Agrachev spectral sequence~\cite{AgraNote} computing the homology of a complete intersection of quadrics in terms of its spectral variety.
+The proof of Theorem~\ref{th.B.2} found in Section~\ref{proof.B.2} is based on a real version of the Dixon correspondence~\cite{Dixon} between nets of quadrics (\ie, linear systems generated by three independent quadrics) and plane curves equipped with a non-vanishing even theta characteristic.
+Another tool is a spectral sequence due to Agrachev~\cite{AgraNote}, which computes the homology of a complete intersection of quadrics in terms of its spectral variety.
 The following intermediate result seems to be of an independent interest.

 \definition Define the \emph{Hilbert number} $\omax{d}$ as the maximal number of ovals of the submaximal depth $[d/2]-1$ that a nonsingular real plane algebraic curve of degree~$d$ may have.
 (Recall that the depth of an oval of a curve of degree $d=N+1$ does not exceed $[(N+1)/2]$.
 A brief introduction to topology of nonsingular real plane algebraic curves is found in Section~\ref{s.topology}.) \enddefinition